 Editor's note: This is the second in a series of Corelight blog posts focusing on evidence-based security strategy.
-Catch up on the previous post "Don't trust. verify with evidence."
+Catch up on all of the posts here.

 What do I say if my team discovers a breach of our digital assets?
 This is a question that requires understanding “defensible disclosure,” a term first employed in the statistical, medical, legal, and financial communities.* Understanding what this term means and how to live up to its expectations is key in an age where organizations regularly handle intrusions and, sometimes, suffer breaches.

 In cybersecurity, defensible disclosure is the process of notifying constituents of an intrusion or breach in a manner that the disclosing party can competently and intelligently justify.** Here we see the primary issue governing defensible disclosure: is a security incident an intrusion, or a more serious breach?*** In other words, has the intruder gained unauthorized access to a system, or has it escalated to the point where it could easily steal or damage data, or has it already done so?
 In some unfortunate cases, like ransomware, the intruder often answers the question for the organization by encrypting data and extorting owners.
 In other cases, understanding the scope and nature of an incident is far more vexing.

 Network evidence plays a crucial role in defensible disclosure.
 Assuming proper positioning and avoidance of packet drops, the network is a reliable record of the activity that it sees.
 Extensive stores (meaning several months, not several days) of high fidelity network data (with rich protocol details, not simply IP addresses and TCP or UDP ports) help chief information security officers and their computer incident response teams answer key defensible disclosure questions like the following:

 When did the intrusion start?
 When did it end?

 Did the intruder access data stores that did hold, or may have held, sensitive information?

 Are there indications or proofs that the intruder damaged or stole sensitive information?